ut-amrl/robofleet/msg2fbs/README.md

 The basic idea of this project is to convert arbitrary ROS message definitions to Flatbuffers schemas, for wire encoding of ROS messages.

 We also add metadata fields to the start of each generated message type.
 Metadata is required to support various features of RoboFleet.
 Since Flatbuffers supports backward-compatibility of message schemas, we can read the metadata fields without knowing the specific type of the message.
-Currently, we encode the message topic, which allows:
+Currently, we encode two metadata fields:
-* Subscription to messages for a particular topic
+* `type` - the ROS name of the message type, e.g. `sensor_msgs/NavSatFix`
-* Identification of message type
+* `topic` - the topic of the message, e.g. `/navsat/fix`
-* Identification of which client sent the message
+* Both fields are needed because we include in the message topic a namespace for each robot.

 ### Namespaces